-Philippa is first-and-foremost a mother, the founder and director of BabyCues and a leading Postnatal Educator in her home country of New Zealand and Internationally.
-With a background in Child Development and Psychology her postnatal career spans twenty-three years.
+Philippa is first-and-foremost a mother, the founder and director of BabyCues, author and a leading Postnatal Educator in her home country of New Zealand and Internationally.
+With a background in Child Development and Psychology her postnatal career spans twenty-four years.
 She is currently a member and volunteer for the Public Health Association New Zealand, and a member of the Infant Mental Health Association of New Zealand, presenting a paper at their conference in 2015.
 With a focus on attachment parenting, Philippa is a Attachment Parenting Professional Associate of Attachment Parenting International (API).

-Previously employed by royalty, dignitaries and celebrities, including Kate Winslet, Philippa specialises in teaching parents her proven, original findings and techniques to enable digestive harmony for newborns.
-During her early career Philippa gleaned some remarkable knowledge from the babies she cared for, working 24 hours a day, 6 days a week for up to a period of three months with over thirty-five sets of newborn twins, a handful of triplets and numerous singletons for a period of seven years.
-Her intuitive and logic based expertise were birthed from this eye-opening time, and her year of researching our early biology.
-Marrying her original findings on a baby’s cues and our early digestive function as human beings, Philippa now offers ground breaking solutions in early childhood health and education in her one-on-one family consultations, or via her workshops teaching parenting groups and organisations.
-Having worked as an early childhood teacher, and manager of a crèche in the United Kingdom, Philippa also offers early childhood teachers professional development courses.
-These have a focus on empowering and inspire caring relationships.
+Previously employed by royalty, dignitaries and celebrities, including Kate Winslet, Philippa specialises in teaching parents how to nurture their newborn and infant within their proven digestive biology, while learning their full array of cues - inclusive of Philippa's discovery of a newborns Six-Wind-Cues.
+During the early six years of her career, Philippa gleaned some remarkable knowledge from the babies she cared for, working in the families home for 24 hours a day, 6 days a week for up to a period of three months with over thirty-five sets of newborn twins, a handful of triplets and numerous singletons for a period of seven years.
+Her intuitive and logic based expertise were birthed from this eye-opening time, and a year of researching early human biology - always a passion of hers.
+On learning more about earlier digestive function, Philippa now marries this and her original findings on a baby’s cues to offer ground breaking solutions in early childhood health and education in her one-on-one family consultations, her self-help parent book BabyCues - Nurture with Nature, which has been supported by doctors, and via her parenting workshops.

 With her free time Philippa enjoys immersing herself in family, painting, writing poetry, gardening, meditating and exploring in nature.
 She also loves to day dream and work toward the day when the behaviours she heals are a distant memory for newborns and parents.